-I have a friend name Ginny too but I practically never run into her while buying gin.
+“I have a friend name Ginny too but I practically never run into her while buying gin.”

 * * *

-She had stopped being a horse somewhere along the way before high school although every once in awhile she would unthinkingly let out a long, labored breath with her lips fluttering.
-When this would happen the entire class would titter and she act embarrassed — before she remembered not to care.
+Somewhere before high school she had stopped being a horse although every once in awhile she would unthinkingly let out a long, labored breath from the bottom of her lungs and let her lips flutter.
+When this happened the entire class would titter and she would be embarrassed — before she remembered not to care.

 * * *

-She asked me if I remembered the day when I had found her eye glasses on the playground and brought them to her home after school.
-It seemed very important to her that I remembered this moment from years ago — so I felt badly when I couldn’t.
-It must not have seemed important to me at the time.
-Why would I remember such a small thing like that from over 35 years ago?
+She asked me if I remembered the day when I had found her eye glasses on the running track and brought them to her home after school.
+The look in her eyes told me it was very important to her that I remembered this event from so many years ago which made me feel all the more frustrated for her when I couldn’t.
+It must not have seemed important to me.

 I don’t remember any of it.

-Furthermore, Lauren explained to me that when she fantasized about being a horse those many years ago it was because she dreamed of being able to gallop far away from home.
-Far away where horses played in meadows and had people in their lives that brushed them and took care of them.
-So being a horse wasn’t random odd-ball behavior from a pre-teen little girl, it was a fantasy of freedom and escape from a horrible home life.
+Lauren explained to me that her childhood fantasies of being a horse were about her dreams of being able to gallop far, far away from home to a place where horses played in meadows and people who loved them brushed and took care of them.
+Being a horse wasn’t some random odd-ball behavior from a pre-teen little girl, it was her fantasy of freedom and escape from a horrible home life.

 Someone would get hurt.
 Someone usually did.